-This list of rules is the product of experience (rather than arbitrary ideas of "how classes should be run") and is designed to keep the course effective and convenient for everyone.
+This list of rules is the product of experience and is designed to keep the course effective and convenient for everyone.
 Therefore the rules that are outlined here will be followed with no exceptions (in order to preserve fairness all exceptions would have to be offered to everyone, and this is neither feasible nor possible).

 - 1. Class attendance is required.
 Attendance will be taken each class at a time chosen by the instructor. - 2.
 Students are required to arrive to class on time.
 Showing up late disturbs the natural flow of the lecture and affects everyone's experience.
 Usually, up to 10 minutes of "grace period" is allowed.
-However, if students choose to show up 10 minutes into class on a regular basis, this rule will be reviewed and no one will be allowed after the start of the class. - 3.
-Note, that the only email that students are allowed to use is the one provided by the Lincoln University.
-Once you receive an invitation to the course website, make sure to set up your profile in such a way that it would be possible for the instructor to identify you use your name (as it is in the Lincoln University records) as your primary ID and your Lincoln University email as you secondary ID as well as a profile photo. - 4.
+However, if students choose to show up 10 minutes into class on a regular basis, this rule will be reviewed and no one will be allowed in after the start of the class. - 3.
+Once you receive an invitation to the course website (or obtain the registration code), make sure to set up your profile in such a way that it would be possible for the instructor to identify you use your name (as it is in the Lincoln University records) as your primary ID and your Lincoln University email as you secondary ID as well as a profile photo. - 4.
 Submissions of home assignments will be conducted via the course website only (Canvas Instructure).
 Absolutely no hard copy or email submissions will be accepted!
-The acceptable format for assignment submission is .txt, .doc, .docx, and .pdf. - 5.
-All quizzes, exams, assignments and projects must be completed and handed in on time.
+The acceptable format for assignment submission is .txt, .doc, .docx, and .pdf.

+5. All quizzes, exams, assignments and projects must be completed and handed in on time.
 Late submissions will result in lower grade (each day of delay costs 2% points).
-Since all assignments are available on the website and outlined in the present syllabus with due dates clearly visible, the fact that you haven't been in class when the assignment was given cannot be used as an excuse to submit it later.
+This rule will be strictly enforced.
+Since all assignments are available on the website, the fact that you have not been in class when the assignment was given cannot be used as an excuse to submit it later.